-AUTOMOTIVE TECHNOLOGY (AT)
+AT (AUTOMOTIVE TECHNOLOGY)

-AT 97-Work Experience in Automotive Technology, 1-4 units
+AT 97-Work Experience in Auto Technology, 1 to 4 units

-Co-requisite: Must be enrolled in at least seven (7) units including Work Experience where 75 hours paid employment equals 1 unit, or 60 hours unpaid employment equals 1 unit
+Hours per term: 75 hours paid employment equals 1 unit of credit, or 60 hours unpaid employment equals 1 unit of credit

 Provides students an opportunity to experience supervised employment in Automotive Technology.
 The student's employment must be related to educational or occupational goals.
 May be repeated for no more than a total of 16 units of credit less any units earned in any other Work Experience course.
+For students interested in working full time one semester and attending classes one semester on an alternate basis.
 Not repeatable.
-Grading: (P/NP only) Transfer: (CSU-Transfer credit limited.
-See a counselor.)
+Grading: (P/NP Only).
+Transfer: (CSU)